Get free weekly resources from us!

 Consider making a certificate for the contest winner by cutting pictures of noses from magazines and taping them to a page that reads “Best Prosthetic Nose Award.”

 Say: It’s time for a makeover.
-I want you to give yourself a nose job using these supplies.
+I want you to give yourself a new nose using these supplies.

-Let kids go to work molding the putty on their noses to create a new look.
-Bubble gum could be used as an economical, albeit messier, substitution.
-If using bubble gum, have kids each chew their gum and then mold it on their own noses.
+Let kids go to work molding the putty on their noses to create a new lookbeing careful not to cover their nostrils.
 Have mirrors available for kids to check out their handiwork, and give kids a few minutes to complete their new noses.

 At the end of the game, discuss the following.